kumakyoo42/oma-file-formats/OMA.md

     <chunktable position> ::=
       long pos

-The header consists of a three byte magic number identifying OMA-files, a features byte, the bounding box and a pointer to the chunktable.
+The header consists of a three byte magic number identifying OMA-files (the ASCII characters O, M and A), a features byte, the bounding box and a pointer to the chunktable.

 The features byte is a bitfield, identifying some features of the file.
 Currently only the lower six bits are used; the remaining two bits are reserved for future use and must be 0.
-For a description of the bits of features byte see the following table:
+For a description of the bits of the features byte see the following table:

 | Bit | Value | Meaning                           |
 | --- | ----- |---------------------------------- |